oxfordroadmapping/country-profiles-clean-up-zh_hant/south-america/falkland-islands-islas-malvinas.md

 18 years of age; universal

 ### 行政部門
-- `chief of state`: King CHARLES III (since 8 September 2022); represented by Governor Alison BLAKE (since 23 July 2022)
+- `國家元首`: King CHARLES III (since 8 September 2022); represented by Governor Alison BLAKE (since 23 July 2022)
-- `head of government`: Chief Executive Andy KEELING (since April 2021)
+- `政府首腦`: Chief Executive Andy KEELING (since April 2021)
-- `cabinet`: Executive Council elected by the Legislative Council
+- `内閣`: Executive Council elected by the Legislative Council
-- `elections/appointments`: the monarchy is hereditary; governor appointed by the monarch; chief executive appointed by the governor
+- `選舉/任命`: the monarchy is hereditary; governor appointed by the monarch; chief executive appointed by the governor

 ### 立法部門
-- `description`: unicameral Legislative Assembly, formerly the Legislative Council (10 seats; 5 members directly elected from the Stanley constituency and 3 members from the Camp constituency, both by simple majority vote, 2 appointed non-voting ex-officio members - the chief executive, appointed by the governor, and the financial secretary; the attorney general and Commander British Forces South Atlantic Islands are also invited to attend; members serve 4-year terms)
+- `描述`: unicameral Legislative Assembly, formerly the Legislative Council (10 seats; 5 members directly elected from the Stanley constituency and 3 members from the Camp constituency, both by simple majority vote, 2 appointed non-voting ex-officio members - the chief executive, appointed by the governor, and the financial secretary; the attorney general and Commander British Forces South Atlantic Islands are also invited to attend; members serve 4-year terms)
-- `elections`: last held on 4 November 2021 (next to be held in November 2025)
+- `選舉`: last held on 4 November 2021 (next to be held in November 2025)
-- `election results`: percent of vote - NA; seats - independent 8; composition of elected members - men 6, women 2, percentage women 25% (does not include speaker)
+- `選舉結果`: percent of vote - NA; seats - independent 8; composition of elected members - men 6, women 2, percentage women 25% (does not include speaker)

 ### 司法部門
-- `highest court(s)`: Court of Appeal (consists of the court president, the chief justice as an ex officio non-resident member, and 2 justices of appeal); Supreme Court (consists of the chief justice); note - appeals beyond the Court of Appeal are referred to the Judicial Committee of the Privy Council (in London)
+- `最高法院`: Court of Appeal (consists of the court president, the chief justice as an ex officio non-resident member, and 2 justices of appeal); Supreme Court (consists of the chief justice); note - appeals beyond the Court of Appeal are referred to the Judicial Committee of the Privy Council (in London)
-- `judge selection and term of office`: chief justice, court of appeal president, and justices appointed by the governor; tenure specified in each justice's instrument of appointment
+- `法官遴選和任期`: chief justice, court of appeal president, and justices appointed by the governor; tenure specified in each justice's instrument of appointment
-- `subordinate courts`: Magistrate's Court (senior magistrate presides over civil and criminal divisions); Court of Summary Jurisdiction
+- `下級法院`: Magistrate's Court (senior magistrate presides over civil and criminal divisions); Court of Summary Jurisdiction

 ### 政黨
 none; all independents